Syria opposition spurns U.S., Russia invites in protest

 A statement late on Friday by the Syrian National Coalition, an umbrella group of opposition political forces, said it also had suspended participation in a Friends of Syria conference of international powers due in Rome next month to protest the attacks it said have caused many civilian casualties.

 "Hundreds or civilians have been killed by Scud missile strikes.
-Aleppo, the city and the civilization, is being destroyed systematically," the statement said.
+Aleppo, the city and the civilisation, is being destroyed systematically," the statement said.

 "The Russian leadership especially bears moral and political responsibility for supplying the regime with weapons," it added, referring to Moscow's status as a leading ally of Syrian President Bashar al-Assad.